AdamCegGrid/practical_task_module_8/Charls_Task/README.md

 Pre-conditions
 Set up charles proxy
-You need an Instagram account for testing (create new or you can use your own).
+You need an Twitter account for testing (create new or you can use your own).
 Please, use the web version.

 <sub>*Attach the screenshots of each step.*</sub>